Plumsail/forms-docs/source/javascript/controls.rst

     *   -   **change**
         -   Fired when the user applies any changes to the List or Library.

-            Adding items, uploading documents, deleting or editing item/document's properties from List or Library dialog all counts as change.
+            Adding items, uploading documents, deleting them, or editing item/document's properties from List or Library dialog all counts as change.

             |